aghie/hpac/README.md

 ### Checking missing elements

 As said before, some stories might be deleted from the fanfiction web site or updated, turning into invalid IDS for that particular story.
-To check how many elements are missing, you can use the script `checker.py`:
+To compare the generated corpus against the one used in the paper, you can use the script `checker.py`:

 ```
 python checker.py --input hpac_corpus/hpac_dev_128.tsv --labels resources/hpac_dev_labels.tsv